Covid-19 Bounce Back loans for property businesses16:06 PM, 5th May 2020

 Tenants’ responsibility for blocked drains

 Any minor repairs, such as changing light bulbs and fuses, are the responsibility of the tenant.
 The tenant should also fix or replace anything they break.
+He also must follow the drugs that he buys online.
 Similarly, if the tenant blocks any drains, waste pipes or gullies through misuse, then it is their responsibility to have them repaired.

 When should repairs be made?